 I have known about the Support Debugging Tool for a while but have never had to install and use it at a client location.
 I took advantage of a recent client upgrade from GP9 to GP2010 to install it on all of the workstations while we rolled out GP2010.
 It has already paid dividends!

-One user was getting an error on posting "Not privileged to run this report” – when she posted Receivings Transaction Entry batches.
+One user was getting an error on posting "Not privileged to run this report" when they posted Receivings Transaction Entry batches.
 That's a standard error, and typically I haven't found it tough to resolve.
 Since it was received on posting, I did what I normally do: I went into a test company and posted a batch with a POWERUSER user to see what posting reports were turned on.
-The result however was I received the same 3 posting journals that this user did, except I did not get an error message.
+However, I received the same 3 posting journals that this user did, except I did not get an error message.
 Hmmm….

 SDT to the rescue

-I turned to the Support Debugging Tool's Security Profiler feature and it was a very easy and quick way to find the problem.
+I turned to the Support Debugging Tool's Security Profiler feature, and it was a very quick way to find the problem.
 The steps were as follows:

-- She exported the information to the shared drive for debugging information
+- The user exported the information to the shared drive for debugging information.

-- The SDT showed me it was the report "POP Backordered Items Received" that she did not have access to.
+- The SDT showed me it was the report "POP Backordered Items Received" that the user did not have access to.

-- Opened security via the shortcut, made the necessary change, problem solved!
+- I opened security via the shortcut, made the necessary change, problem solved!

-If you haven’t tried this, check out David Musgrave's site for the Support Debugging Tool Portal for more information and lots of articles and information.
-If you are already using this, Build 14 was just released – check it out and update to the latest build!
+Check out David Musgrave's site for the Support Debugging Tool Portal for more information and lots of articles and information.